 People like learning about things.
 That is one reason why search engines are so popular.
 Tell them something that not everyone knows, but you know because you are an expert at it.
 Everyone is an expert at something.
 Blog about what you know best.

 Everyone likes to laugh and have fun.
 You could blog about entertainment that is coming to your community whether it is a music concert, sporting event, or theatrical production.
 Be sure to make it “entertaining” to read!
 Since blogging is writing that is typically less formal than say a report, feel free to let your personality shine in the post.

 People like finding out about events–ones that will happen and ones that already happened.
 If you have the “inside scoop” on the latest in your blog!

 This common acronym is short for “frequently asked questions.”
-Many websites have an FAQ page on them.
+Many websites, including ours, have an FAQ page on them.
 Blog about commonly asked questions.
 Blogging answers to familiar questions so you can refer your readers to them when they ask.
 Saves you time in the process!